The Bankrate promise

-- Full insurance coverage refers to a policy that includes liability, comprehensive and collision insurance.
+- Full coverage car insurance coverage typically refers to a policy that includes state-mandated coverage types, plus comprehensive and collision insurance.

-- Your state may not require you to have comprehensive insurance — but your lender may.
+- Your state will not require you to have comprehensive insurance — but your lender may.

-- Comprehensive coverage provides coverage for your vehicle for a number of perils such as theft, weather and falling objects.
+- Comprehensive coverage provides coverage for your vehicle for many perils such as theft, weather, hitting an animal and falling objects.

 What is comprehensive insurance?

-Comprehensive insurance, also sometimes referred to as “comprehensive coverage,” does not cover your typical auto accident.
+Comprehensive insurance, also called “comprehensive coverage,” does not cover your typical auto accident.
 Instead, it covers just about everything else that damages your vehicle.

 Comprehensive coverage helps repair or replace your car if a covered event or peril occurs.
-The types of perils covered by each insurance company vary, so you will want to read the fine print.
-This is because comprehensive auto insurance is generally seen as a type of supplemental auto insurance— meaning it fills the gaps left behind by liability and collision.
+This is because comprehensive auto insurance is generally seen as supplemental auto insurance, meaning it fills the gaps left behind by liability and collision.

 When shopping for car insurance, most people do not think about their car being damaged by anything except another car.
 However, many claims are caused because your vehicle was damaged by something out of your control.